 LHHS Associate Director

-Kelly Moss, currently in her twelfth year to teach, is thrilled to be in her seventh year as director at Lake Highlands Junior High School.
+Kelly Moss, currently in her fourteenth year to teach, is thrilled to be in her ninth year as director at Lake Highlands Junior High School.
 She received a Bachelor's in Music Education from Sam Houston State University in 2008.
 During her time at Sam Houston, she was tremendously inspired by her director Dr. Allen Hightower and attributes to him a great deal of her passion towards teaching.
 After Ms. Moss graduated, she taught in Wylie for five years where she led a successful program that grew in numbers and integrity while earning a few Sweepstakes awards along the way.

 Mrs. Velez holds a BBA in Finance, Summa Cum Laude, and BA in Music, Summa Cum Laude, from Texas Tech University.
 While at Texas Tech, she was a member of University Choir as well as Madrigal Singers and was selected to be an Ambassador for the College of Visual and Performing Arts.
-Beyond her collegiate studies, Mrs. Velez has completed all four levels of coursework for her Kodály Certification at the West Texas Kodály Institute and is a member of TMEA and TCDA.
+Beyond her collegiate studies, Mrs. Velez has completed all four levels of coursework for her Kodály Certification at the West Texas Kodály Institute and is a member of TMEA, TCDA, and TMAA.

 FMJH Associate Director

-Kelsey Reinhart is currently serving in her third year of teaching as the Assistant Director of Choirs at Forest Meadow Junior High in Richardson ISD.
+Kelsey Reinhart is currently serving in her fourth year of teaching as the Assistant Director of Choirs at Forest Meadow Junior High in Richardson ISD.
 She graduated from Texas Tech University in December 2017 with a Bachelor’s Degree of Music, including a double major in composition and music education.
 First published by TFS Music Publications in 2012 for her piece "Irish Blessing", Kelsey has since published various works with Hal Leonard Publications.
 Additionally, several of her pieces have been included in TCDA new music reading sessions.
 Kelsey is tremendously grateful to have received the following prestigious awards: the 2017 Raymond W. Brock Student Composition Competition and the 2017 Ruth Boshkoff Composition Prize; where she was also commissioned to write a piece for the O.A.K.E.
 National Youth Choir.

 As a product of Lake Highlands, Mrs. Reinhart was active in choir and band throughout her junior high and high school careers and is excited to be back home!
 When she is not teaching or composing, Mrs. Reinhart likes to spend time trying new restaurants and coffee shops with her husband.